Celebrate Open Access Week 2022

 Every year, SFU Library participates in International Open Access Week, to raise awareness of open scholarship and celebrate the work that the SFU community is doing to make knowledge public.

-Established by SPARC (the Scholarly Publishing and Academic Resources Coalition) and partners in the student community in 2008, International Open Access Week is an opportunity to take action in making openness the default for research -- to raise the visibility of scholarship, accelerate research, and turn breakthroughs into better lives.
+Established by SPARC (the Scholarly Publishing and Academic Resources Coalition) and partners in the student community in 2008, International Open Access Week is an opportunity to join together, take action, and raise awareness around the importance of community control of knowledge sharing systems.

 Attend a workshop